CookedCoder321/Waterloo-Project/README.md

-This is a cool pcb design that makes lights flash around
+This is a cool pcb design that makes lights of different colors flash around